millerse/-The-Butterflies-of-North-America/README.md

 # -The-Butterflies-of-North-America
-A series of host/parasite interaction from Scott, J.A.
-1986.
-The Butterflies of North America.
-Stanford University Press, Stanford, CA that will be available through Global Biotic Interactions (GloBI, http://globalbioticinteractions.org).
+A series of host/parasite interaction from Wharton, Robert A, and Paul M Marsh.
+"New World Opiinae (Hymenoptera: Braconidae) Parasitic on Tephritidae (Diptera)."
+Journal of the Washington Academy of Sciences 68 (1978): 21. http://www.biodiversitylibrary.org/part/50699. that will be available through Global Biotic Interactions (GloBI, http://globalbioticinteractions.org).